priyanshu2411/SimpliLearn_ML/_Stats_Refresher/README.md

 <a name="demo"></a>
 ## Demo: Determining the distribution of your data (15 mins)
-> Instructor Note: Use the [lesson-3-demo](./code/lesson-3-demo.ipynb) for this section.
-Walk through each section of the notebook in order.

 <a name="guidedpractice2"></a>
 ## Guided Practice: Is this skewed?
 (10 mins)

-> Instructor Note: Walk through images of normal, skewed, sigmoid (etc) distributions.
-Stand up and vote on the types.
-After each image, discuss methods of correcting the issue.
-Use your own work or review [the sample images from the asset folder](./assets/images/).

-For example:

-- Skewed?
-Discuss centering on the mean or median
-- Not smooth?
-Log transformations
-- Sigmodial?
-That's a feature- use logistic regression!

 <a name="introduction3"></a>
 ## Variable Types (5 min)